 Cybersecurity Risks for Small Businesses

-- Phishing: Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.
+- Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.

 - Insecure Passwords: Too many people use something simple like “password” as a password.
 It’s straightforward for hackers to guess.
 Passwords should combine letters, symbols, and numbers for maximum security.

 - Malware: Malware is a type of software that’s designed to harm.
 It’s often contained in legitimate-looking downloads that employees might click by accident.
 Once downloaded, the virus inside can wreak havoc on your system.

 - Employee Action: Unfortunately, it’s common for unhappy employees to sabotage their employers by leaking information or accessing files that should be off-limits.

 Small Business Cybersecurity